KirilKaloyanov/taste-it-angular/README.md

 ### Interceptors

 There are two interceptors which manage all requests made to the back-end.
-The error interceptor is responsible to navigate the user to an error page whenever the back-end sends errors unhandled by the client app.
+The error interceptor is responsible to navigate the user to an error page whenever the back-end sends errors unhandled by a component in the app.
 The token intereceptor adds the token to every request from a logged-in user in order to auhtenticate the user in front of the back-end.